3 Science-Based Strategies We Learned During COVID-19 to Keep Motivated and Stay in Control During Uncertain Times

 If you’d like to read more information about how the brain is wired, I go into a lot more depth about the Triune Model of the Brain in my two books, It’s Up to You!
 Why Most People Fail to Live the Life they Want and How to Change It, and The Banana Trap: How to Escape a Life of Stress and Finally Break Free.

-It’s also why motivational levels sag.
+It’s also why motivational levels sagged during the pandemic.
 Faced with uncertainty, the forebrain becomes overwhelmed with thoughts of ‘what if?’, the midbrain emotions go into overdrive, and the hindbrain survival instinct starts to dominate our thoughts and behaviours.

 Unfortunately, when panic sets in and emotions run high, the neomammalian forebrain is subjugated by the lower levels of the brain.
 Decisions are made not on rational logic but on emotion and instincts.